braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/new_features.md

 ## Filtering by Most Recent App Versions

 Braze SDKs automatically track a user's _most recent_ app version.
 These versions can be used in filters and segments to determine which users should receive a message or campaign.

-There are two relevant version filters you can use:
+![App Version Filter][1]

 #### App Version Name